 List of active enterprises whose main or secondary activity is port and waterway operation services or water transport.
 The list is generated from the Business Register for Statistical Purposes.

-List of seaports compiled by the Estonian Maritime Administration.
+List of seaports compiled by the Republic of Estonian Transport Administration.

 Estonia as a whole

 Loading and unloading of goods in Estonian ports 1991–…